kastproductions/art-website-with-cms/content/portfolio/the-sword-of-damocles-2017-classical-thin-glass-technique-100x70-cm-fragment.md

 ---
-title: The Sword of Damocles, 2017, classical thin glass technique, 100x70 cm (fragment)
+title: The Sword of Damocles (fragment - 1)
-description: "1"
+description: "2017, classical stained glass technique, 100x70 cm "
 images:
   - alt: Depiction of the myth of the Sword of Damocles.
 The sword of Damocles is a saying that means a person is constantly in danger.
 According to Greek